What is Static Analysis? - Code Analysis Tools

 - Facilitating the machinations of the DevOps automated feedback loop

 As a result, static analysis becomes an agent for continuous, automated process improvement.
-It provides a means for examining defects detected during release or QA to determine if there is a way to harden code and eliminate the possibility of these defects occurring in the future.
+It provides a way for developers to understand and examine an error detected during release, or for QA to determine if there is a way to harden code and eliminate the possibility of these defects to occur in the future.

 About Parasoft’s Static Analysis Solution

 There are several static analysis tools on the market, ranging from open source utilities to full development testing suites.
-Parasoft’s development testing solution provides an integrated platform for automating a broad range of software quality practices, while providing meaningful, comprehensive reports and the option for intelligent analytics, powered by Parasoft DTP.
+Parasoft’s software testing solution provides an integrated platform for automating a broad range of software quality practices for multiple coding languages, while providing meaningful, comprehensive reports and the option for intelligent analytics, powered by Parasoft DTP.

 Static code analysis is an important part of ensuring that applications function as expected.
 It not only improves the overall development team velocity, but also reduces risks associated with releasing potentially dangerous software.
 While some analysis is always better than no analysis, static analysis should be integrated into a larger software testing infrastructure to maximize the effectiveness of the practice.
 Parasoft offers an enterprise-grade code analysis and testing suite in C/C++test, Jtest, and dotTEST, as well as an advanced analytics and reporting system in DTP.
 Combining these technologies enables software engineering teams to accelerate software delivery, while ensuring that their applications function as expected.